philbit/PackageStates.jl/README.md

 ```
 This way, we can find out in retrospect in what environment which version of a package was loaded.
 Other possibilities are `:current` (the default) and `:newest` which corresponds to the newest recorded state, or an integer index refering to the states in the order they were recorded.
 Currently, the only automatic recording happens at load time of a package, so unless recording is triggered manually (see State diffing below), the two will be identical.

 The great power of this simple "record keeping" is that it also works for implicitly loaded packages (as dependencies of other packages).
 You may be familiar with the warning message after `Pkg.add`ing and precompiling a package, if a different version of the same package is already loaded.
 However, no such warning is issued when simply `using` a package in an environment that requests a different version of the one already loaded.
-For example, if we now use Requires.jl in the current environment and wonder why we do not get the newest version, we can see that the loaded version is different from the one requested in the project:
+For example, if we now use Requires.jl in the current environment, we can see that the loaded version is different from the one requested in the project:

 ```julia
 julia> using Requires